Mathematics is the language that we use to talk about quantities, shapes, and patterns.

-- Comparing quantities (more than and les
+- Comparing quantities (more than and less than)

-- Putting numbers i
+- Putting numbers in order

-- Estimating quantities without c
+- Estimating quantities without counting

 Children should understand that the symbols 1, 2, 3, and so on stand for actual quantities of things and that mathematical statements, like 2 + 3 = 5 or 6 - 2 = 4, are ways of describing how those quantities relate to each other.
 In fact, many math education experts recommend that children first learn the concepts of addition and subtraction by combining or separating actual groups of objects (or pictures of objects), rather than by working with the symbols for plus (+) and minus (-).